The Cost of Inaction: What Unmaintained Electrical Gear Could Be Hiding

 4. Common EPM Gaps That Lead to Failure

-- Blocked ventilation causing overheating in panelboards and MCCs
+- Blocked ventilation causing MCC overheating

 - Moisture ingress in outdoor transformers and switchgear